Bob Voigts

 Werner Robert Voigts (March 29, 1916 – December 7, 2000) was an American football and basketball player and coach.
 He served as the head football coach at Northwestern University from 1947 to 1954, compiling a record of 33–39–1.
 Voigts led the 1948 Northwestern Wildcats team to the Rose Bowl, the first in school history, where they defeated California, 20–14.

 Voigts was a native of Evanston, Illinois, where Northwestern's main campus is located.
 He attended Northwestern and played on the school's football team between 1936 and 1938.
 In his sophomore year, the Wildcats won the Big Ten Conference, and Voigts was named an All-American tackle.
 After college, Voigts served as an assistant football coach and head basketball coach at Illinois Wesleyan University before moving briefly to Yale University, where he was a football line coach.
 He entered the U.S. Navy during World War II in 1942 and was stationed outside of Chicago where he met Paul Brown, the head coach of the base's football team.
 When Brown became head coach of the Cleveland Browns after the war, he hired Voigts as a tackle coach.
 After a year with the Browns, Voigts became head coach at Northwestern.

 Voigts resigned as Northwestern's head coach in 1955, citing growing criticism of his coaching after a string of losing seasons.
 He left football but stayed in Evanston, where he ran a real estate business for 30 years.
 He died in 2000.

 Early life and college

-Voigts grew up in Evanston, Illinois and attended Northwestern University, based in his home town.
+Voigts grew up in Evanston, Illinois, and attended Northwestern University, based in his hometown.
 He played tackle on the school's football team starting as a sophomore in 1936.
 That year, the Northwestern Wildcats posted a 7–1 win–loss record under coach Pappy Waldorf and were champions of the Big Ten Conference, a grouping of large schools from the Midwestern United States.
 Voigts was selected by news outlets as an All-American.
 He was named to an all-Big Ten squad after his senior year in 1938 and played in the College All-Star Game, a now-defunct matchup between the National Football League champions and a selection of the country's best college players.
 Voigts also played on Northwestern's basketball team.